lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

     }

     /**
-     * Apply a filter for a filter_locale type.
+     * Apply a filter for a LocaleFilterType type.
      *
-     * This method should work whih both ORM and DBAL query builder.
+     * This method should work with both ORM and DBAL query builder.
      */
     public function filterLocale(GetFilterConditionEvent $event)
     {